+Nyxoah SA

+Rue Edouard Belin 12

+1435 Mont-Saint-Guibert

+Belgium

+info@nyxoah.com

-Nyxoah SA Rue Edouard Belin 12 1435 Mont-Saint-Guibert Belgium info@nyxoah.com +32 10 45 90 75
++32 10 45 90 75

-All rights reserved © 2024 Nyxoah SA.
+All rights reserved © 2025 Nyxoah SA.
 All content on this presentation, including the texts, trademarks, service marks, logos, illustrations, photos, graphics, design etc., are the property of Nyxoah SA.
-Nyxoah SA owns all rights with respect to any of their trademarks, service marks, logos, and copyrighted works appearing on this presentation.
-Patented and design protected technology.
-Device not for sale in U.S. The Genio® system by Nyxoah is intended to be used for patients who suffer from moderate to severe Obstructive Sleep Apnea (AHI of 15 to 65), have not tolerated, failed or refused PAP therapy and are not significantly overweight.
-Reviewed and approved: March 2024
+Nyxoah SA. owns all rights with respect to any of their trademarks, service marks, logos, and copyrighted works appearing on this presentation Patented and design protected technology.
+CE marked since 2019.
+Investigational device in the United States.
+Limited by U.S. federal law to investigational use in the United States.
+Under CE Mark, the Genio® system by Nyxoah is intended to be used for patients who suffer from moderate to severe Obstructive Sleep Apnea (AHI of 15 to 65), have not tolerated, failed or refused PAP therapy and are not significantly overweight.